 English Country Houses

-Distributed for Unicorn Press Ltd
+Distributed for Unicorn Publishing Group

 Sackville-West spent her childhood years at Knole House, a stately country home that deeply influenced her life and work.
 In entertaining and accessible prose she brings a deep affection to the task of boosting the morale of a country beset by war.
 This volume in the Britain in Pictures series is a love letter to the elegant homes of the English countryside and served as a balm to a besieged country.
 Writing at the height of the Blitz, as cities lay in smoldering ruins after relentless bombing, Sackville-West demonstrates a yearning for the safety provided by these exceptional buildings.

 We discover the architecture of the stately houses, with details conveyed in such entertaining and vivid prose that the buildings and surrounding areas come to life.
 The story is not just about the buildings, however, but also about the people who built and lived in them, from the most common of squires to the highest-born kings and queens.
 Equal parts architectural history and cultural history, this insider’s view is quintessentially British.
 Its elegant package, with a ribbon for bookmarking, makes it the perfect gift for any Anglophile.

 96 pages | 8 halftones | 5 x 7 | © 2014

 History: British and Irish History